Benefit Fact Sheet

 In most cases, Soldiers who have completed 20 years of active service are eligible to receive Retired Pay at the end of their career.
 The Date of Initial Entry into Military Service (DIEMS) determines which of the three retirement systems a Soldier falls under.
 Retired Pay amount and requirements depend on whether a Soldier qualifies for active duty retired pay or non-regular retired pay (Reserve Component).

-In general, Soldiers who have accumulated 20 years of active service are eligible for Retired Pay when they retire from the Army.
+In general, Retired Soldiers who have accumulated 20 years of active service are eligible for Retired Pay.

 There are three methods for computing non-disability Retired Pay depending on the Soldier's DIEMS.
 The highlights of these three retirement plans follow:

-Final Pay Plan: For Soldiers who entered military service prior to September 8, 1980 retired pay is computed using 50 percent of basic pay after 20 years of service plus an additional 2.5 percent for each additional year.
-For example, a Soldier who retires with 24 years of service (YOS) will receive retired pay equivalent to 60 percent of final basic pay ( 50% +10% (2.5% x 4 years)).
+Final Pay Plan: For Soldiers who entered military service prior to September 8, 1980 retired pay is computed using 50% of basic pay after 20 years of service plus an additional 2.5% for each additional year.
+For example, a Soldier who retires with 24 years of service (YOS) will receive retired pay equivalent to 60% of final basic pay (50% +10% (2.5% x 4 years)).
 Final Pay Plan also includes a Cost-of-Living Adjustment (COLA) - usually annually.

-High-36 Plan: For Soldiers who entered military service between September 8, 1980 and July 31, 1986, retired pay is computed using 50 percent of the average of the "high-36" (36 months) of basic pay after 20 years of service, plus an additional 2.5 percent for each additional year.
-The example for a "high-36" participant with 24 years of service will be the same as the Final Pay Plan (50% +10% (2.5% x 4 years), however the multiplier (60%) is applied to the average basic pay for the highest 36 months rather than the final basic pay.
+High-36 Plan: For Soldiers who entered military service between September 8, 1980, and July 31, 1986, retired pay is computed using 50% of the average of the "high-36" (36 months) of basic pay after 20 years of service, plus an additional 2.5% for each additional year.
+The example for a "high-36" participant with 24 years of service will be the same as the Final Pay Plan (50% +10% (2.5% x 4 years), however, the multiplier (60%) is applied to the average basic pay for the highest 36 months rather than the final basic pay.
 As with the Final Pay Plan, the High-36 Plan includes a Cost-of-Living Adjustment (COLA) - usually annually.

 Career Status Bonus (CSB)/REDUX: Soldiers who entered military service on or after August 1, 1986 have a choice of two retirement options: (1) retire under the "high-36" plan described above, or (2) retire under the provisions of the Military Retirement Reform Act (MRRA), commonly known as REDUX, and receive a $30,000 Career Status Bonus (CSB) after 15 years of service with an agreement to complete 20 years of service.
 This retirement system is completely voluntary.

-For Soldiers who elect the REDUX option, retired pay is computed using 40 percent of the "high-36" average basic pay after 20 years of service, with an additional 3.5 percent for each additional year.
-The example for an CSB/REDUX participant with 24 years of service will be a retirement pay equal to 54 percent of the "high-36" average basic pay ( 40% + 14% (3.5% x 4 years)).
+For Soldiers who elect the REDUX option, retired pay is computed using 40% of the "high-36" average basic pay after 20 years of service, with an additional 3.5% for each additional year.
+The example for an CSB/REDUX participant with 24 years of service will be a retirement pay equal to 54% of the "high-36" average basic pay (40% + 14% (3.5% x 4 years)).
 As with the other two retired pay plans, this plan includes a Cost-of-Living Adjustment (COLA) - usually paid annually - however, COLA is 1 percentage point less than the normal full Consumer Price Index (CPI) increase applied to regular retired pay programs.

 Access the MyArmyBenefits calculator to calculate your retirement pay: